LFPy/LFPy/documentation/sources/information.rst

     $ sudo port install automake autoconf libtool xorg-libXext ncurses mercurial bison flex

 Install NEURON from the bleeding edge source code.
-The following recipe assumes a 64 bit build of NEURON and Python on OSX 10.7 Lion, so change
+The following recipe assumes a 64 bit build of NEURON and Python on MacOS 10.12, so change
-"x86_64-apple-darwin10.7.0" throughout to facilitate your system accordingly, as found by running "./config.guess" in the root of the NEURON source code;
+"x86_64-apple-darwin16.7.0" throughout to facilitate your system accordingly, as found by running ``./config.guess`` in the root of the NEURON source code folder;
 ::

     #create a directory in home directory